 What's in a HIPAA Risk Analysis?

-The Department of Health and Human Services requires organizations to conduct a risk analysis as the first step toward implementing safeguards specified in the HIPAA Security Rule, and ultimately achieving HIPAA compliance.
+The Department of Health and Human Services requires all organizations handling protected health information (PHI), including HIPAA hosting providers, to conduct a risk analysis as the first step toward implementing safeguards specified in the HIPAA Security Rule, and ultimately achieving HIPAA compliance.

 But what does a risk analysis entail, and what do you absolutely have to include in your report?
 The HHS Security Standards Guide outlines nine mandatory components of a risk analysis that healthcare organizations and healthcare-related organizations that store or transmit ePHI (electronic protected health information) must include in their document: